CaidenBonney/ME405-Mechatronics-Romi/docs/HOME.md

 As mentioned above, each task has a @c run() method that is responsible for performing its specific behavior.
 If it is desired to communicate information between tasks, a task can use @c task_share.py's @c task_share.Share or @c task_share.Queue objects.
 These objects are used to transfer data between tasks with protection against data corruption by interrupts, among other features.

 ### Task Diagram
 Below is a diagram of each @c cotask.Task in Romi's system.
-The @c period and @c priority of each task is specified as well as each @c task_share.Share and @c task_share.Queue that it uses.
+The @c period and @c priority of each task is specified, as well as each @c task_share.Share and @c task_share.Queue that it uses.

 @image html Task_Diagram.png "Figure XXX: Romi's Task Diagram" width=800

 ### User Input
 The user input (@c User_Input.py) task is responsible for receiving commands from the user and actualizing them into physical outputs.
-User input processes the single character commmands from both the USB and Bluetooth interfaces into values that are placed in shares.
+User input processes the single-character commands from both the USB and Bluetooth interfaces into values that are placed in shares.
 Those shares then trigger other tasks to perform their respective functions.

 @image html User_Input.png "Figure XXX: User Input Task Logic Diagram" width=500